 Debt Collection Regulations

-Part of knowing the business context in the country where your prospective partner is located is studying that country’s debt collection methods and regulations.
+Part of knowing the business context in the country is studying that country’s debt collection methods and regulations.
 The international conventions that Australia is a signatory of, however, do not include debt collection protocols.
 There is no international debt collection standard.
-Debt collection regulations vary from country to country.
-In Australia, debts can be collected either through courts or by using a debt collection agency.
-Contact relating to debt collection is strictly regulated in Australia.
-Communications by phone and writing are the preferred mode of contacting a debtor.
-Face-to-face contact is limited to when it is absolutely necessary and reasonable.
+Slater Byrne helps overseas companies collect debts in Australia by briefing them of the country’s debt collection regulations.
+These rules vary from country to country.
+In Australia, you can collect debts through courts or by using a debt collection agency.
+Rules, however, strictly regulate contact relating to debt collection.
+As an example, communications by phone and writing are the preferred mode of contacting a debtor.
+Ethical standards limit face-to-face contact only when absolutely necessary.

-Australian privacy laws require that a debtor’s personal information should always be treated with respect and should not be disclosed.
-The debtor’s information should be secured against misuse, interference or loss, and from unauthorised access, modification or disclosure.
+Australian privacy laws require debt collectors not to disclose debtor’s personal information.
+Laws require debt collectors to secure a debtor’s information against misuse, interference or loss, and from unauthorised access, modification or disclosure.
 Messaging apps, such as WhatsApp, should be used carefully, taking into consideration privacy concerns.

 Moreover, the difference in time zones can be a nightmare.
 The different time zone can also drag the debt collection process further.
-Australia allows contact with the debtor or third party at reasonable hours, which means from 7:30 a.m. to 9:00 p.m., if by telephone from Monday to Friday, and from 9:00 a.m. to 9:00 p.m., during weekends.
+Australia allows contact with the debtor or third party at reasonable business hours.
 No contact by telephone is recommended during national public holidays.

 Courts operate differently around the world.
 Australia follows a common law structure, which means there is no one law that governs commerce and trade.
 There are three courts — state, territory, and federal — in Australia where you can file your debt collection suit.
 Each of these courts have their own systems.

-If an international commercial dispute is resolved by arbitration, it will be governed by a commonwealth act, which is modeled after the UNCITRAL Model Law.
+If an international commercial dispute is resolved by arbitration, it will be governed by a commonwealth act.
 Before 2010, parties were free to agree as to what rules will apply to their arbitration.
 Arbitral awards under the New York Convention are recognised and enforced in Australia as if they are court judgements.

 Domestic arbitration is governed by the arbitration act of the state or territory where the seat of arbitration is located.
-Euler Hermes describes Australia’s court system as complex because of the federal structure and because it provides no proceeding that fast tracks settlement of commercial claims.
+Euler Hermes describes Australia’s court system as complex.
+What makes the court system complex is the lack of proceeding that fast tracks settlement of commercial claims.
 Euler Hermes noted that while Australian courts are generally efficient, delays and costs can be significant.
 Moreover, enforcing foreign judgements may prove difficult.
+Slater Byrne apprises overseas clients of the advantages and disadvantages of court proceedings.

 Among other things, the cash-flow test analyses the company’s existing debts, including when they are due.
 The test also analyses the company’s present and expected cash resources and when these will be received.
 In a case, an Australian court crafted the “insurmountable endemic illiquidity” threshold where a company has gone past “the point of no return” and is no longer viable to trade.
 In another case, an Australian court made a checklist with 14 indicators of insolvency.
 The checklist includes continuing losses, inability to raise further equity capital, and special arrangements with selected creditors.